MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 # [Python SDK](#tab/python)

-Load the flow, define resources and connections, and create the run.
+Load the flow, define resources and connections, and create the base run.

 ```python
 # load flow